wordofwarning/wordofwarning.org/current/2016-hazard/4-5/index.md

 **Sexcentenary | *WE REFUSE TO BE UNSEEN***
 Using humour and a sense of the absurd, a collective of women who identify as older, set about disrupting the flow of public spaces.

-**un-earthed collective | *Inflated Hazard — dicing with dystopia***
-Roll the giant inflatable dice — dice with dystopia and explore the hazards of our times.

 #### Credits
 [Hazard](/hab/hazard) 2016 is produced by [hÅb](/hab), in collaboration with the participating artists; supported using public funding by Arts Council England + funded by Manchester City Council. | Header image: Antje Hildebrandt, 2014
 <a href="http://hazardmcr.org" target="_blank">hazardmcr.org</a> | <a href="http://twitter.com/HazardMcr" target="_blank">@HazardMcr</a> | <a href="http://twitter.com/hashtag/HazardMcr" target="_blank">#HazardMcr</a>